Dear Your Teen:

 I’m sorry that your daughter is going through this stressful situation.
 There are two different pieces to the puzzle here—the situation with the mother and losing a friend.

-There is, of course, the issue of how her mother would have a role in your daughter’s life, should your daughter resume contact.
-However, that is a choice that I would encourage you to make together in the future after taking some time to process and move on.
+There is, of course, the issue of how her mother and your daughter will resolve their differences should your daughter resume contact.
+However, that is a conversation that I would encourage you to have in the future after taking some time to process what has happened and get some distance from it.

 Lastly, check in with your daughter to see if she has any lingering questions, thoughts or feelings about the situation.
 This is to ensure that she is not quietly struggling with the effects of what happened.